Luisrosario2604/Maths/Exercise 106/README.md

 1.02 19.61
 1.02 19.61
 ```

 ## Grade

-For this project i had the score of 14.3 out of 20
+I scored 14.3 out of 20 for this project

 14.3/20